 b) Athabasca University requirements for the granting of academic credit.
 We recommend that you read the AU Calendar for regulations governing the credential you want.

 You must be enrolled in an AU program to do PLAR.
 Any transfer of credit from other institutions must be complete.
 Start the PLAR process early in your program to ensure that whatever credits you receive will fit into your program.

-It will probably take you between three and six months to prepare a PLAR portfolio, depending on how much time and effort you can devote to it.
+It will probably take you between six and twelve months to prepare a PLAR portfolio, depending on how much time and effort you can devote to it.
 You may still take courses while preparing for PLAR although you should consult with an advisor to ensure that you are not enrolling in courses for which you may ultimately receive PLAR credit.
 It will take us between three and four months to complete the assessment once we receive your portfolio.

 *Some AU courses are not eligible for challenge.
 Please review the listing of courses unavailable for challenge before requesting the challenge-for-credit option.

 Find answers about fees, admissions, courses, programs, transcripts, exams, and more.Ask a Question

 Updated March 01 2016 by Student & Academic Services